Moni-shaa/AI-BASED-RESUME-SCREENING-AND-SKILL-GAP-ANALYSIS-USING-SEMANTIC-MATCHING-AND-LLM/README.md

 ## 📄 License

-This project is developed for academic and educational purposes.
+This project is developed for academic and educational purposes only.
+Unauthorized commercial use is prohibited.